 - Automating software delivery

-So What Do Organizations Expect From Their Cloud Computing Service Providers?
+So, What Do Organizations Expect From Their Cloud Computing Service Providers?

-The cloud computing service providers allow organizations to scale rapidly as per their computing and storage requirements, and this provides immense flexibility to address critical big data services use cases according to their customized requirements.
+Cloud computing service providers allow organizations to scale rapidly as per their computing and storage requirements, and this provides immense flexibility to address critical big data services use cases according to their customized requirements.